 Florida manatees are found in shallow, slow-moving rivers, bays, estuaries, and coastal water ecosystems of the southeastern United States.
 They can live in fresh, brackish, or salt water.
 Manatees prefer waters that are about three to seven feet deep (one to two meters).
 Along the coast, manatees tend to travel in water that is about 10–16 feet (three to five meters) deep, and they are rarely seen in areas over 20 feet (six meters) deep.
 This habitat provides them with sheltered living and breeding areas, a steady, easily obtainable food supply, and warm water—all of which they need to survive.

-Manatees need warm water to survive.
-In spite of their size, they have relatively little body fat, and their metabolic rate is low compared to other marine mammals.
-Manatees cannot tolerate temperatures below 20° C (68 ° F) for long periods of time.
+In spite of their size, manatees have relatively little body fat, and their metabolic rate is low compared to other marine mammals.
+Manatees cannot tolerate temperatures below 68° F (20° C) for long periods of time.
 Researchers believe that individuals affected by the cold cannot produce enough metabolic heat to make up for heat loss in the environment.
 During winters in Florida that have been unusually cold, an increase in manatee mortality has been documented.

 In the winter, usually November through March, the manatee population is concentrated primarily in Florida.
-Water temperatures that fall below 21° C (70° F) cause manatees to move into warm water refuge areas.
-Scientists don’t know what cues manatees follow, but they seem to know when cold weather is coming and seek warm water areas.
+Water temperatures that fall below 70° F (21° C) cause manatees to move into warm-water refuge areas.
+Scientists don’t know what cues manatees follow, but they seem to know when cold weather is coming and seek warm-water areas.